Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/3-Merklized-Storage_Slides.md

 Give 30 seconds to students to make sense of the image by themselves.

-// TODO(ank4n) clarify
-The important point is that for example the whole data under `_system` is not hidden away behind one hash.
+The important point is that for example the whole data under `_system` is  hidden away behind one hash.

 Receiver will hash the root node, and check it against a publicly known storage root.